Charles H. Holbrow: Career

 Throughout his physics career, Holbrow maintained his interest in reading and writing about history.
 His fascination and feeling of kinship with Danish-born Caltech physicist Charles Christian Lauritsen led to a biographical article, "Charles C. Lauritsen: A Reasonable Man in an Unreasonable World," in Physics in Perspective.
 During a second stay at Caltech, he wrote a short history of Robert Andrews Millikan and the Kellogg Radiation Laboratory titled "The giant cancer tube and the Kellogg Radiation Laboratory," published in Physics Today.

 In addition to physics and history, Holbrow is interested in physics pedagogy.
 In 1998, he and colleagues at Colgate published a new introductory physics textbook, Modern Introductory Physics, which reversed the usual introductory physics sequence by presenting relativity and quantum theory before mechanics and electromagnetism.
 A second edition appeared in 2010.
 He has also served as president of the American Association of Physics Teachers, and was awarded the 2012 Oersted Medal for his major contributions to physics education and research.

-Since Holbrow's retirement from Colgate University in 2003, he has been a visiting professor of physics at Massachusetts Institute of Technology, where he works on developing physics MOOCs, and a visiting scholar at Harvard University, where he won an award for excellence in teaching.
+Following Holbrow's retirement from Colgate University in 2003, he was a visiting professor of physics at Massachusetts Institute of Technology, where he worked on developing physics MOOCs, and a visiting scholar at Harvard University, where he won an award for excellence in teaching.

+Holbrow was also active in the Lexington Computer and Technology Group based in Lexington, Massachusetts and as a member he has given over a dozen presentations on such subjects as Quantum Mechanics/Physics, Lagrangian points, the greenhouse effect on Venus, Arithmetics, Space Colonies in Solar Orbit, and the Manhattan Project.

 Research

-Holbrow's research has included studying the properties of unstable ytterbium atoms produced in a particle accelerator, and using lead ions with only one electron, which share traits with hydrogen, to study relativistic effects.
+Holbrow's research included studying the properties of unstable ytterbium atoms produced in a particle accelerator, and using lead ions with only one electron, which share traits with hydrogen, to study relativistic effects.

+Death

+Holbrow died in Lexington, Massachusetts on December 19, 2023, at the age of 88.